Healthcare Efficiency: Does Capitalism Improve Quality?

 In any case, the Estonians I met were always impressed by their efficient, digital administration.
 This efficiency, in order to save both time and money, is also the reason why Estonia's administration has relied fully on electronic data processing since the founding of the country.

-If you ask your representatives about the problems that we are constantly discussing about data security and privacy, they gladly return the question: Can we use Google or Facebook?
-Or they answer with commonplaces: A completely secure system can not exist.
+If you then ask your representatives about the problems that are constantly discussed in this country, such as data security and data protection, they are happy to answer the question: Whether we shouldn't also use Google or Facebook use?
+Or they answer in general terms: there simply cannot be a completely secure system.

 How economical may administration be?